-Sterneana
+Sterneana:

-Tristram and Yorick on the stage; the Slate Academy; noses, twice; a Paris Asses' Club; Sterne on screen and radio; a 1764 ballad on Tristram Shandy; sundry names; a dog called Trim, and a country dance; Maria in the States; The Second International Laurence Sterne Foundation Conference in Bydgoszcz, Poland, 26-28 October 2017.
+Tristram (and Yorick) Live! in Cambridge; Tabula Rasa?
+Slate Academy; Who Nose this Man?; Who Nose this Story?; A Promontory of Asses; A Shandean Screenplay; Riding the Waves; All That Glitters, a 1764 ballad on Tristram Shandy; What's in a name; To my Dog Corporal Trim, Maria in the Great Plains; A Country Dance; The Second International Laurence Sterne Foundation Conference in Bydgoszcz, Poland, 26-28 October 2017